jlw5781/leetcode/README.md

 # leetcode
-The leetcode questions and my answers. \n
+The leetcode questions and my answers.
 Don't forget "using namespace std;".